-- iii.
-No member of the jury shall have a vested interest in the jury's determination to the extent that disqualification of any team, who is the subject of the jury's determination, would move that member's team's placing into or within the first three placings in any age/gender category. - The event organiser and Course Vetter shall assist the jury in hearing any report or protest as required, but shall not have a vote in the determination.
-In hearing any protest or report, the jury shall use all reasonable means to gather as much data as is reasonably necessary, and shall give a fair hearing to both the team making the report/protest, and the party being reported/protested against. - C19.
+The event organiser and Course Vetter shall assist the jury in hearing any report or protest as required, but shall not have a vote in the determination.
+In hearing any protest or report, the jury shall use all reasonable means to gather as much data as is reasonably necessary, and shall give a fair hearing to both the team making the report/protest, and the party being reported/protested against.

+- C19.
 In the event that an appeal is made to the committee of the organising association, any member of that committee who would be ineligible to be a member of the jury under C18 above, shall be ineligible to participate in the determination of the appeal.
 The committee shall examine all available data in respect of the original report/protest (if any) and the appeal, and shall seek other input as it sees fit in making its determination.
 The committee shall give a fair hearing to all parties involved in the matter, including the team originally reporting/protesting (if applicable) and must notify the affected teams of their decision within two weeks of the decision.
 The decision of the committee of the organising association on any appeal shall be final. - C20.
 The committee decision of any appeal, which effects the final results of an event, shall be published at the earliest convenient opportunity in the newsletter of the organising association.

-Part D: Special Requirements for the World Rogaining Championships
+Part D: Special Requirements for the World Rogaining Championships and Qualifying Events for the World Rogaining Championships